Diabetes: Dealing With Feelings

 Encourage active health care management.
 It's important to reinforce the idea that when kids take good care of themselves and manage their diabetes, they can avoid undesirable things like extra shots or missing out on activities that their friends enjoy.
 Your child might even want to ask the doctor questions on his or her own.

-Emphasize independence.
-It can be difficult, especially at first, but it's important to resist the urge to lower your expectations or overprotect a child with diabetes.
+Build independence.
+It can be hard, especially at first, but it's important to resist the urge to lower your expectations or overprotect a child with diabetes.
 Instead, encourage the same independence that you'd expect from your other kids.
 With the encouragement and support of their parents, kids with diabetes can take on some responsibilities for managing it — a change that often has a positive, confidence-building effect.

 Find ways to cope with bullying.
 Sometimes kids pick on peers with diabetes or other health problems.
 Your child might use the following ways to deal with teasing or bullying:

 - Act brave, walk away, and ignore the bully.
 Tell your child to look the bully in the eye and say something like, "I want you to stop right now."
 Counsel your child to then walk away and ignore any further taunts.
 Encourage your child to "walk tall," head held high (this type of body language sends a message that your child isn't vulnerable).